-The pandemic caused many college and universities to be Test Optional last school year.
-We are still seeing some college be test optional for admissions this school year.
+The pandemic prompted many college and universities to be Test Optional for certain years.
+We are still seeing some college continue to be test optional for admissions this school year.
 Verify with individual schools if they are going test optional this application cycle.
 Also, keep in mind, some merit scholarships are based on SAT/ACT scores.
 You will need to clarify that with individual schools as well.